Local Coffee Hours

 Born in 1966 in Dearborn, Heise and his wife, Wayne County Circuit Court Judge Catherine Heise, reside in Plymouth Township with their children Kate and Claire.
-Both daughters are high school students in the Plymouth-Canton Public Schools.
+Kate attends Eastern Michigan University, while Claire is a high school student in Plymouth-Canton Public Schools.

 Active in his community, Heise is a Trustee on the Plymouth-Canton Schools’ Educational Excellence Foundation, and is a member of the Plymouth Rotary Club, Plymouth and Northville Chambers of Commerce, and other civic organizations.

 Now in his third term, Heise again serves as Chairman of the House Criminal Justice Committee.
 He also serves on the House Judiciary, Elections & Ethics, and Local Government committees.

 Heise graduated from the Dearborn Public Schools in 1984 and the University of Michigan with a bachelor’s degree in Political Science in 1988.
 He then earned a Juris Doctorate and a Masters of Law in Labor Law from Wayne State University Law School in 1991 and 1993.
 He was admitted to the Michigan Bar in 1991 and is licensed to practice in the Federal District Court in Detroit and the Sixth Circuit Court of Appeals.